-The L4GA scored sections should be limited to 50 pages.
-Each scored section has a suggested word count.
+The L4GA scored sections have a suggested word count.
 Please try to adhere to the word count in each section.
-As long as the total document is no more than 50 pages, all sections will be read and scored.
-Section 9 (budget) is not considered within the 50 page limit.
+All sections except Section 9 (budget) will be scored.

 Proposal Sections

 Section 1: Local Education Agency (LEA)-Partnership Narrative (to be completed by LEA- Community Literacy Task Force)